bluewolf44/BattleServer/README.md

 - Run `sudo ./gradlew bootRun`

 Please note that this method may take a while to boot and/or max out the CPU.

+Lambda functions:
+- Create a new Lambda function, 'Author from scratch'
+- Select Python as the runtime
+- Paste the code from one of the `aws-lambda` files in this repo
+- Repeat for all the functions